allenc125789/Homelab/README.md

   * HDD 1: Toshiba 1TB 7200 RPM SATA 6.0Gb/s Hard Drive
   * HDD 2: Seagate 2TB 5400 RPM SATA 6.0Gb/s Hard Drive

 There are some limitations with this setup, such as the motherboard has no IOMMU support, which makes pass-through of PCI(e) devices impossible for projects such as a GPU passthrough for a gaming VM, or a Network Card passthrough for my virtual router.
 Another limitation I face is the number of VM's I can safely make without over-use of resources.
-I'd also be limited to 6 VM's total with 1 core per VM.
-With these limitations in mind, I can make the most out of my system.
+I'd be limited to 6 VM's total with 1 core per VM.
+With these limitations in mind however, I can make the most out of my system.

 All of my homelab's devices and VM's are listed here, and via the pictures below on the *Devices* (Documentation tracked and logged via Netbox).